This editor allows you to make edits to files with subtitles - shift the timestamps, do a linear correction, or translate them to another language.

 The command Subtitles: Linear Correction prompts you for two timestamp mappings.
 The input is in form "original timestamp -> new timestamp".
 Pick one point from the beginning of the movie and second one from the end of the movie to get the best approximation.

 The command Subtitles: Convert Time Format converts timestamps in the file into one of the supported formats you can choose from (SRT, VTT, and SBV).
 Converting changes separator between start and end timestamp, separator for milliseconds, and number of digits used for milliseconds.
 You can also use this command to normalize the format of the timestamps if the file contains mixed timestamp formats.

 Use command Subtitles: Translate to translate subtitles to another language using Google translation service.

-With Subtitles: Reorder, you can reorder the frames based on their sequence number.
+With Subtitles: Reorder by Sequence, you can reorder the frames based on their sequence number.
 This can be useful if you want to work with translated and original subtitles at the same time.
 You can first translate the subtitles (which will replace the original ones) and append the original subtitles at the end.
 Then, you can reorder them so you will have translated and original frames near each other.

 The goal of this extension is to allow easily modify subtitles files.

 Tenet of this software is to do minimal modifications to the file when fulfilling any command, ignoring any errors that might be in the subtitles file.
 For instance, when asked to renumber frames, it should not modify the time format even if it is invalid.
 When altering timestamps, keep the time formatting.